chroma-core/chroma/rust/index/benches/hierarchical_index/README.md

 (navigate + rng_select + register + balance) recursively.
 The
 `add_register_fallbacks` stat tracks how often this happens.

-reassign() (called from NPA during split) has the same retry mechanism via reassign_inner(), which retries without re-incrementing the version.
+reassign() (called from NPA during split) has the same retry loop.

+### Differences from quantized_spann.rs

+reassign() takes a `from_cluster_id` parameter.
+After navigating and running rng_select, if the selected clusters already include from_cluster_id, the vector is already where it belongs and the reassign is skipped.
+This avoids unnecessary work and reduces cascading.

+quantized_spann.rs has the same from_cluster_id check but handles register failure differently: it spawns a new single-vector cluster as a fallback.
+The hierarchical index instead retries navigation until it finds a live leaf, avoiding degenerate tiny clusters that immediately trigger merges.

 ### Preventing duplicate balance work